Nonprofit Retreat Week FAQ

 - Be prepared to introduce organization and retreat goals to other participants

-- Meet with an Omega representative during Summit, if requested
+- Meet with an Omega representative, if requested

 - Respond promptly to three requests for written evaluative feedback immediately following the retreat and twice in the following year at 6- and 12-month intervals

 The Strengthening Communities Summit prioritizes applicants that address a range of social, economic, or environmental issues in the Mid-Hudson Valley (Dutchess, Ulster, Orange, Columbia, Putnam, and Greene Counties).
 It is held during Memorial Day week.